Van Jefferson Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Season Stats

-- Jefferson has been the target of 86 of his team's 575 passing attempts this season, or 15.0% of the target share.

-- Jefferson has seen the ball thrown his way 15 times in the red zone this season, 14.0% of his team's 107 red zone pass attempts.
+- Jefferson has put together a 771-yard campaign so far (48.2 receiving yards per game) with six touchdowns, reeling in 48 balls on 86 targets.

-- The Rams have thrown the ball in 59.4% of their plays from scrimmage this year while running the ball 40.6% of the time.
+- The Rams have thrown the ball in 59.4% of their plays from scrimmage this year while staying on the ground 40.6% of the time.
 This offensive attack ranks ninth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Jefferson's matchup with the 49ers.